Contrastive Learning with Consistent Representations: Preliminaries

-The goal of contrastive representation learning is to learn a powerful encoder parameterized by $\bm{\theta_e}$ that maps an input data $\bm{x} \in \mathbb{R}^n$ to an $\ell_2$ normalized feature vector $\bm{z}$ of dimension $m$, i.e., $f_{\bm{\theta_e}}(\cdot):\mathbb{R}^n \to \mathcal{S}^{m-1}$.
+The goal of contrastive representation learning is to learn an encoder parameterized by $\bm{\theta_e}$ that maps an input data $\bm{x} \in \mathbb{R}^n$ to an $\ell_2$ normalized feature vector $\bm{z}$ of dimension $m$ in the feature space $\mathcal{Z}$, i.e., $f_{\bm{\theta_e}}(\cdot):\mathbb{R}^n \to \mathcal{S}^{m-1}$.
 The encoder is trained by minimizing a contrastive loss.
 Specifically, it defines two different augmented versions of the same input example as a positive pair, which are expected to have similar representations in the feature space.
-Meanwhile, the encoder shall be trained to discriminate any two instances augmented from different input examples, i.e., a negative pair, in the latent feature space.
-Empirically, a queue $\mathcal{Q}$ of negative embeddings is maintained for forming negative pairs with augmented data from each minibatch $\mathcal{B}$.
-In this paper, we consider the wide adopted loss that has been shown to be effective in representation learning \cite{chen2020simple,he2020momentum,tian2020contrastive}:
+Meanwhile, the encoder shall be trained to discriminate any two instances augmented from different input examples, i.e., a negative pair, in the feature space.
+Minimizing the contrastive loss pulls together positive pairs and pushes apart negative pairs \cite{oord2018representation,chen2020simple,li2020prototypical}.